axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/sql-interactions-syslog-ng/_index.md

 ## Encoding

-The {{% productparam "abbrev" %}} application uses UTF-8 by default when writes logs into database.
+The {{% param "product.abbrev" %}} application uses UTF-8 by default when writes logs into database.